aadish-25/devenvx-cli/README.md

 npx devenvx install python
 ```

-### 3. Restart your terminal to activate the environment

-After installation, close and reopen your terminal to ensure all changes (like PATH updates) take effect.

-Then you're ready to start coding:
+### 3. Start coding instantly

+Your environment is ready to use right away — no terminal restart needed.

 ```bash
 python --version